apache/nuttx/configs/freedom-kl25z/README.txt

 Debugging
 =========

-The Freedom K25Z includes a built-in NuLink debugger.
+The Freedom KL25Z includes a built-in SDA debugger.
 Unfortunately, full debug support is available only with the Keil and IAR toolchains.
 There is, however, a free program called ICP (In-Circuit Programmer).
 It can be used to burn programs into FLASH (aka APROM).